k3s-io/cluster-api-k3s/README.md

 ## Testing it out.

-Warning: project and documentation is in an early stage, there is an assumption that an user of this provider is already familiar with ClusterAPI.
+**Warning**: Project and documentation are in an early stage, there is an assumption that an user of this provider is already familiar with ClusterAPI.

 ### Prerequisites